5 Tips For Field Service Professionals To Get Paid On Time

 Learn More

 In these situations, you can turn to mobile merchant payment solutions to help you fix these issues.
-By making use of mobile transaction terminals, your field service team can provide your customers with a more convenient way to quickly process a credit card payment right at the job site.
+By utilizing tap-to-pay on iPhone or Android, your field service team can accept contactless payments directly on their smartphones—eliminating the need for separate Bluetooth readers that can lose charge or fail to connect.
 This improves your customer experience and thus increases your customer satisfaction.

 Even when you know the company or individual you have rendered your services to, it doesn’t mean that you know the actual person who is providing payment for the bills.